 The number and percentage of Ordinary Shares beneficially owned after the offering are based on (1) 15,500,000 Ordinary Shares outstanding immediately before the offering; and (2) the sale of Ordinary Shares, assuming no exercise of the over-allotment option, in this initial offering.
-Information with respect to beneficial ownership has been furnished by each director, officer or investment power with respect to securities.
+Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of 5% or more of our Ordinary Shares.
+Beneficial ownership is determined in accordance with the rules of the SEC and generally requires that such person have voting or investment power with respect to securities.
 In computing the number of Ordinary Shares beneficially owned by a person listed below and the percentage ownership of such person, Ordinary Shares underlying options, warrants or convertible securities held by each such person that are exercisable or convertible within 60 days of the date of this prospectus are deemed outstanding, but are not deemed outstanding for computing the percentage ownership of any other person.
 Unless otherwise indicated in the footnotes, the address for each principal shareholder is in the care of our Company at 103 Huizhong Li, B Building, Peking Times Square, Unit 15B10 Chaoyang District, Beijing, China.
 As of the date of the prospectus, we have four shareholders of record, none of which are located in the United States.
-We will be required to have at least 300 unrestricted round lot shareholders at closing in order to satisfy the Nasdaq listing rules.
+We will be required to have at least 300 unrestricted round lot shareholders at closing in order to satisfy the Nasdaq listing rules

-Shares Beneficially rior to this Offering rdinary Shares Beneficially Owned Immediately after this Offering
+Ordinary Shares Beneficially Owned Prior to this Offering Ordinary Shares Beneficially Owned Immediately after this Offering

 Directors And Executive Officers: Share Number Ownership Percentage (%) Voting Power Percentage (%) Share Number Ownership Percentage (%) Voting Power Percentage (%)

-Hongliang Li (1) 15,500,000 100.0% 100.0% % %
+Hongliang Li (1) 15,500,000 100.0% 100.0% · % %

 Hongqi Li (2) 6,355,000 41.0% 41.0% % %

-Directors (including the director nominees) and Executive Officers as a group
+Directors (including the director nominees) and

-(persons): 15,500,000 100.0% 100.0% % %
+Executive Officers as a group (persons): 15,500,000 100.0% 100.0% % %

 Other Principal Shareholders (5% or more):

 Jin Wu (2) 6,355,000 41.0% 41.0% % %

 Hongguang Li (3) 1,550,000 10.0% 10.0% % %

-Yali Wang (4) 1,240,000 8.0% 8.0% % %
+Yali Wang (4) 1,240,000 8.0% 8.0% 0/0 %

 Xiangteng Li (4) 1,240,000 8.0% 8.0% % %